TNOCS/c2app/docker/README.md

 - [Kafka topics UI](kafka-topics-ui): An optional service to easily inspect the Kafka topics, and the messages that were sent.
 - [Kafka schema registry UI][schema-registry-ui]: An optional service to easily inspect the AVRO schemas that are used per topic (each topic is associated with one and only one schema, but a schema may have different versions).
 - Bootstrapper: A service that runs on startup, registering all required schemas and topics.
 When creating new schema files, just add them to the `schemas` folder and add their name to the `PRODUCE_TOPICS` environment variable of the bootstrapper, so the producer can create them on start-up.
-- Meteo Web Service: A web service that retrieves the current meteo information.
-- Dispersion service: A web service that computes the dispersion of a gas cloud.
-- Chemical Hazard Tool: A combination of a server and GUI that enable the user to interface with the dispersion service and inspect the output of the Chemical Hazard Tool.
-- [Traccar][traccar-local]: An open source [GPS server][traccar-website] that can receive the location of various clients.
-The image starts an administration interface accessible via the browser with the default credentials (user: admin, password: admin).
-- SAS forwarder: A Python server that listens for GPS data forwarded by Traccar after which it transforms the data into a suitable format for SAS and Kafka.
 - [C2app][c2app-local]: A command and control application for First Responders

+## Starting the simulation

+Go to `docker/simulation` folder and follow the instructions in the `readme.md` in that folder.

 ## Starting the environment

-For the forwarding to SAS to work the `sas_forwarder` service needs [externally defined environment variables][env-file] with the SAS credentials (`SAS_USERID` and `SAS_AUTHTOKEN`).
-If this file is missing everything else will work except for the SAS forwarding.

 To start all the services in the background (`-d` flag) run the following command in the current folder:

 ```bash
 docker-compose up -d
 ```

-## Starting the simulation

-Go to `docker/simulation` folder and follow the instructions in the `readme.md` in that folder.

 ## Inspecting the environment